 4. To serve the purpose; suffice: “Often I do use three words where one would answer” (Mark Twain).

-5. To correspond; match: I found a dog answering to that description.
+5. To match; correspond: I found a dog answering to that description.

 b.
-To say or write in reply: He answered that he was unable to join us.
+To state in reply: He answered that he was unable to join us.

-4. To conform or correspond to: The suspect answers the description given by the police.
+6. To match or correspond to: The suspect answers the description given by the police.

 [Middle English answere, from Old English andswaru; see swer- in the Appendix of Indo-European roots.]